 Feel free to flag these users and we will investigate multiple accounts and comment spamming!

 Users like this drive me insane, and there are sooooo many of them!
 And they get pretty upset if they follow you and you don’t follow them back immediately.
 I’ve never viewed blog follows as a trade – you follow someone because you like their style, not because they followed you.
-It’s about quality, not popularity!posted over 3 years ago
+It’s about quality, not popularity!posted about 4 years ago

 Thanks for everyone’s feedback on this topic.
 However, the best way to ensure that spammers do not plague the community is to flag these users when you come across them.
 I have not seen an increase of users flagged over the last month, which leads me to believe that this problem has not been building up as this topic indicates.
 But if you believe otherwise, please do flag!